The first-principles phase diagram of monolayer nanoconfined water: Methods

 \subsubsection{Separation of the potential energy surface}

-We split the total potential energy of the system, into graphene-water interactions modeled using a uniform 2D confining potential fitted to DMC water-graphene binding energies (taken from Ref.~\citenum{chen_two_2016}), and water-water interactions at the DFT level of theory.
-The confining potential only acts in the direction perpendicular to the plane of confinement, as in previous studies~\cite{corsetti_structural_2016, chen_evidence_2016, li_replica_2019, zhu_superheating_2017}.
+We split the total potential energy of the system, into graphene-water interactions modeled using a uniform 2D confining potential fitted to QMC water-graphene binding energies~\citesupp{chen_two_2016}, and water-water interactions at the DFT level of theory.
+The confining potential only acts in the direction perpendicular to the plane of confinement, as in previous studies~\citesupp{chen_evidence_2016, li_replica_2019}.
 We model the lateral pressure, due to the vdW interactions pulling the graphene sheets and the termination of the edges, by applying an external lateral pressure within the $NP_{xy}T$ ensemble.